cjerdonek/molt/README.md

     $ python test_molt.py

-which is equivalent to--
+This is equivalent to--

     $ python -m molt.commands.molt --run-tests

-In particular, to test from source any molt command of the following form--
+In particular, to test from source any molt command (of the form)--

     $ molt [options] [DIRECTORY]